nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The logical identifier of the ProblemHeader resource.
+The logical identifier of the ProblemHeader (Condition) profile.

 ### meta.profile ###